vigneshsweekaran/vigneshsweekaran.github.io/content/jenkins/tutorials/pipeline/06-jenkinsfile-to-build-docker-image-push-to-artifactory.md

 I have a sample hello-world maven project in github [hello-world](https://github.com/vigneshsweekaran/hello-world)

+Fork this project [hello-world](https://github.com/vigneshsweekaran/hello-world) and update the required feilds in the Jenkinsfile `05-Jenkinsfile-docker-build-push-to-artifactory`

 Maven is a build tool used to compile, test and package the application developed using Java programming language.

 Jenkinsfile